silviafracalossi/MT__test_influxdb__data_querying/README.md

 -   InfluxDB JDBC Driver (2.8)

 ## Installation and running the project
--   Inside the folder `resources`,
-    -   Create a file called `server_influxdb_credentials.txt`, containing the username (first line) and the password (second line) to access the server InfluxDB database;
 -   Run the project
     -   Open IntelliJ IDEA
     -   Compile the maven project